Running for Chailey Heritage Foundation is a fantastic way to commit to your goals while making a difference to the lives of disabled young people.

 The London Marathon first took place in 1981 and has become one of the most popular marathons in the world.
 The route takes in many of London's best landmarks including Buckingham Palace, The Cutty Sark, Tower Bridge and Canary Wharf.

-Chailey Heritage Foundation is lucky to have 4 charity places at London Marathon 2026.
-To be considered for one of our places, please fill in the interest form.
+All places have now been filled for London Marathon 2026.
 A member of the fundraising team will let the successful applicants know by September 2025 so you can start your marathon training and fundraising.

 What you'll get